 Another key ingredient to your healing is blood flow supply.
 As you know by now, the meniscus is an area of the body with very limited blood supply.
 If your meniscus has been repaired and your tear was located in the red-white zone of your meniscus, then some of your tissue will not receive enough blood flow.
 Lack of blood flow will decrease your rate of healing, making it incredibly slow.

 We believe the use of T•Shellz Wraps® for effective treatment of meniscus tears is one of the most under-utilized home treatment options available on the market today.
 We have thousands of customers that have tried many options out there and have been amazed at how substantial the impact of this device has been to their meniscus recovery.
-Blood Circulation Boost via use of the Knee T•Shellz Wrap® is ideal for treatment during your entire recovery process, after the swelling and inflammation have been reduced.
-Blood Circulation Boost allows you to increase your blood flow while resting comfortably.
-Regular treatment with a Knee T•Shellz Wrap® will enhance your tissue re-growth, improve overall functionality of your knee and decrease pain with every treatment.
+Circulatory Boost via use of the Knee T•Shellz Wrap® is ideal for treatment during your entire recovery process, after the swelling and inflammation have been reduced.
+Circulatory Boost allows you to increase your blood flow while resting comfortably.
+Regular treatment with a Knee T•Shellz Wrap® will help stimulate your body's ability to heal, improve overall functionality of your knee and decrease pain with every treatment.

 Ask any doctor and they will tell you that the success of your surgery depends on your level of dedication to regular at home care of your meniscus repair.
 Most of our meniscus injury post-op clients have treated themselves successfully through regular use of home conservative treatments such as use of a Cold Compress or Ice Pack, a Knee T•Shellz Wrap® and passive stretches for the knee.